 Chilled out surf towns.
 Gorgeous beaches.
 Coral reefs teeming with sea life.
 Lush wilderness.
 Great nightlife.
 Traveling the East Coast of Australia is the ultimate backpacking adventure.

-When you travel down the East Coast you will be able to hit some of Australia’s best destinations, including Cairns, Byron Bay, the Whitsundays, Magnetic Island and much more.
+When you are traveling the East Coast of Australia you’ll be able to hit some of the best destinations, including Cairns, Byron Bay, the Whitsundays, Magnetic Island and much more.
 Each town and city along the way is beautiful and chilled out and there are many exciting things to do, from surf lessons to hiking to snorkeling and much more.

 Before you set off on your Australia East Coast backpacking adventure, here are 10 important things that you should know.

 Table of Contents

 - 1 1.
 Don’t Underestimate The Distance

 - 4 4.
 Where Should You Stop?

 - 5 5.
 Beware – The Sun Is Stronger Than You Think